| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 THE PRESIDENT: I

-has taken place.
+look forward to seeing the modernization thathas taken place.
 I look forward to seeing the beautiful

 countryside that I remember so well.